itomych/calendarbot/README.md

 1. First run should be done in the interactive mode to get the token from Google OAuth2 `docker run -it --name calendarbot itomychstudio/calendarbot:latest`

-1. Afterwards, you can run the container in the detached mode `docker run -d --name calendarbot itomychstudio/calendarbot:latest`.
+1. Afterwards, you can run the container in the detached mode `docker run -d --name calendarbot --restart always itomychstudio/calendarbot:latest`.

 If you cannot run the container in the interactive mode, run the app locally and copy the ~/.credentials/itomych-calendar-bot.json file to the root folder of the project.
 It will be automatically copied to the container on docker build.